 - Stake amount: When you purchase a vanilla option, you pay a fee known as the premium or stake amount to the option seller.
 This premium serves as the cost of obtaining the rights that the option contract provides.

-With Deriv, these contracts are settled in payout instead of the actual asset. keeping things simple and hassle-free.
+With Deriv, these contracts are settled in payout instead of the actual asset.

-Why trade Vanilla Options?
+Why trade vanilla options?

 Traders love vanilla options because they offer flexibility and potential rewards.
 Here’s how you might use them: